deckarep/karaoke4go/README.md

 ## a partial port

 So, I've actually built this from scratch twice before once using raw C and the popular SDL library.
 And the second time, I built this in Flash way back when the raw bitmap api was introduced.
-This time around, I did get a little lazy and actually ported this version from the excellent: CDGMagic HTML5 canvas based version locatated at: http://cdgmagic.sourceforge.net/html5_cdgplayer/  This version actually works beautifully and runs smooth.
+This time around, I did get a little lazy and actually ported this version from the excellent: CDGMagic HTML5 canvas based version located at: http://cdgmagic.sourceforge.net/html5_cdgplayer/  This version actually works beautifully and runs smooth.
 Again, consider this version a fun excercize in Go...at least for now.

 ## caveats